 Frequently Asked Questions

-Studies show 3-10x ROI over 3 years for well-executed AI projects.
-However, about 50% of AI projects fail to deliver expected ROI — usually due to poor planning, not the technology itself.
+Studies show 3–10x ROI over three years for well-executed AI projects.
+About half of projects fail to deliver expected ROI — usually due to poor problem definition, dirty data, or incomplete change management, not the technology itself.
+The strongest predictor of ROI is whether the company defined success metrics in writing before kickoff.

-For most small and mid-market businesses, start with a consultant for strategy and initial implementation, then build internal capabilities over time.
-Full-time AI engineers cost $150,000-$300,000/year — consultants are more cost-effective until you have ongoing AI work.
+For most small and mid-market businesses, start with a consultant for strategy and initial implementation, then build internal capability over time once you know what you actually need.
+Senior AI engineers cost $150,000–$300,000+ per year fully loaded; consultants are far more cost-effective until you have continuous AI workload.
+Once you're running 3+ live AI systems, the math flips and an in-house lead becomes worth it.